CodeIntelligenceTesting/c-ares/INSTALL.md

 Installing Binary Packages
 ==========================

-Lots of people download binary distributions of c-ares.
-This document does not describe how to install c-ares using such a binary package.
+Lots of people download binary distributions of c-ci.
+This document does not describe how to install c-ci using such a binary package.
-This document describes how to compile, build and install c-ares from source code.
+This document describes how to compile, build and install c-ci from source code.

 Building from Git